learn-co-students/sinatra-activerecord-using-tux-v-000/README.md

 ## Overview

 Sometimes, we want to test out our models and associations without building out the front-end of our application.
+For example, maybe we'd like to create a new user without building out a signup form.
 It would be nice if we could test out our code in a console from the command line.
 Luckily, we can do this using a gem called `tux`. `tux` gives us a shell around our Sinatra application, meaning that we can access any part of it from the command line.
 Today, we'll be using tux to perform some basic CRUD actions on our models without building out any HTML.

 Fork and clone this repository to get started.
 Run `bundle install` to install any needed gems, including `tux`!